 Red Irish Lord

 Oh Red Irish Lords how I love thee.
 There is no better ambassador for how colourful life is in these waters since they are brilliant shades, yet astoundingly camouflaged.
 Red Irish Lords are often easier to find when guarding their eggs since these are less camouflaged.
-There are so many guarding eggs right now which they often do with their heads positioned right atop the eggs, remaining absolutely motionless.
+They most often egg guard with their heads positioned right atop the eggs, remaining absolutely motionless.
+It is commonly believed that the fathers guard the eggs but apparently it is more often the mothers but that the parents may take turns.
+Source: DeMartini and Sikkel 2006: ” Red Irish Lord exhibits primarily maternal and facultatively biparental guarding of the spawn.”

 Red Irish Lord (Hemilepidotus hemilepidotus)